 There are also certain canceled debts that may be excluded from gross income.
 If you claim one of the exclusions, you need to complete and attach Form 982 (Reduction of Tax Attributes Due to Discharge of Indebtedness) to your tax return.
 The exclusions include:

-Cancellation of debts is a complicated process, and whether canceled debt qualifies as taxable income depends on a variety of factors.
-Different types of debt may have various tax treatments.
+Debt cancellation is a complicated process, and whether canceled debt qualifies as taxable income depends on a variety of factors.
+Different types of debt may have different tax treatments.
 If you fail to correctly report the taxable amount of the canceled debt, or if you fail to pay taxes on any taxable amount, the IRS may assess additional penalties, tax, or interest.
 Accordingly, if you are unsure of how to treat your canceled debt on the tax return, you should consult a tax professional.